sematext/docs/docs/experience/on-page-transaction.md

-title: Transactions
+title: On-Page Transactions
-description: Overview on how to use on page transactions
+description: Sematext Experience supports monitoring On-Page Transactions.
+Learn how to use and set up On-Page Transactions here.

-Sometimes it is useful to measure some user activity on your website.
-It may give you better understanding about users feeling during interaction with your site.
-Measure how fast you reply on live-chat or how big a delay between user sees page and click on some button and other any kind of stuff you can imagine.
+Measuring user-activity can be crucial to understanding what your users are feeling while interacting with your website.
+This gives you a better understanding about your users needs.
+Measuring delays between when a user sees a page and clicks a button, versus how big of a delay users see when navigating between pages on your website, or how fast you reply to a live-chat question are all crucial when in understanding your users' needs.

-### Examples
+### Adding On-Page Transactions

-First of all add transaction to App, press green + button on top-right corner
+First of all, you need to add transactions to your App.
+Press the green plus button in the top right corner.

 <img
   class="content-modal-image"